-Safety will be improved at State Highway 1 and State Highway 29 at Piarere with construction of a new roundabout to replace the existing T-intersection.
+We’ve improved safety at State Highway 1 and State Highway 29, Piarere with a new roundabout to replace the former T-intersection.

 In January 2020 funding was approved to upgrade the intersection of SH1 and SH29 at Piarere.
 This will improve efficiency, connectivity and safety on a high-volume traffic route, which is one of New Zealand’s most critical corridors.
 The new roundabout is designed to allow connection with the future expressway between Cambridge and Piarere.